 “I always wanted to be a professional fighter, but in the beginning, I had that uncertainty if I could make enough money doing it.
 Fast forward now and everything we can do is just amazing.”

-While her brother entered the professional ranks and began competing at the highest levels of the sport at the same time as he studied, Colbey took a different path but eventually she was able to live out the same dream once she turned her attention to mixed martial arts full-time.
+While her brother entered the professional ranks and began competing at the highest levels of the sport at the same time as he studied, Northcutt took a different path.
+Eventually, she was able to live out the same dream once she turned her attention to mixed martial arts full-time.

 Test Of Character